Plan Summary & Client FAQs

 #2: You know yourself best.
 You know more about yourself and your climbing than anyone else.
 Don’t blindly follow my plan, or anyone else’s.
 Take responsibility for your climbing & training.
 Experts can guide you, but only you can sit in the driver’s seat.

 #3: Eyes on the prize.
 Your goals probably involve actual climbing – and that comes first.
-Spend most of your available climbing time with your climbing shoes on.
-Try not to sacrifice time on the wall or time outside for training activities.
-Don’t forget why you’re training!
+Unless we have agreed that strength is the priority right now, you should spend most of your available climbing time with your climbing shoes on.
+Don’t forget why you’re training.

 #4: It’s better to do something than nothing.
-But it’s way better to do too little than to do too much.
+But it’s way better to do just enough than to do too much.
 Punching the clock is more important than what numbers you put up.
 Chasing numbers can be useful, and might squeeze out 1% more improvement – but it might also just leave you tired.
 What matters most is showing up, and doing the work.
+Don’t underestimate the value of 20 minutes of climbing, or just 1 working set of an exercise.

 Priorities (what to do if you get busy)